-For the Fall Elections, The League of Women Voters of Dane County and Wisconsin Voices are seeking individuals to help secure safe and fair elections.
+For the Fall Elections, many organizations in Wisconsin are seeking individuals to help secure safe and fair elections.
 See the position descriptions below for more information.

 Election Clerks - Various Municipalities

 Various municipalities in Wisconsin are in need of Election Clerks for the upcoming elections.
 Click on the position for more information.

 - Village of Sussex: Deputy Clerk

 - Village of Twin Lakes - Village Clerk